nham/hippo/readme.md

     hippo edit <id> <description>

+or view more an item's scheduling details by

+    hippo view <id>

-or delete an item with
+(the above details won't make much sense unless you understand the SM-2 algorithm) or delete an item with

     hippo remove <id>